OpenNMS/newts/examples/gsod/README.rst

    mvn exec:java -Dexec.mainClass="org.opennms.newts.gsod.ImportRunner" \
            -Dexec.arguments="ftp.ncdc.noaa.gov/pub/data/gsod/1988/"

-The importer accepts a single argument for the name of a directory that searched recursively for GSOD data files.
+The importer accepts a single argument for the name of a directory that is searched recursively for GSOD data files.
 You can load additional data by changing this argument accordingly::